 If you’re not a citizen, you are not required to pay for taxes that’s why shopping abroad for gadgets or clothes can be advantageous at times.
 You’ll know whether the store is offering a tax-back when you see a sticker plastered on their walls and doors.
 If you can’t see one, just ask them if they do offer tax-back refunds.

 These refunds will be credited to you via your credit card, so if you don’t have one, you can’t benefit from this perk.
-Be sure to process these tax-back forms a day or two before you leave so that it’ll just be convenient for you to drop them off in the airport once you’re there.
+Be sure to process these tax-back forms a day or two before you leave so that it’ll just be convenient for you to drop them off at the airport once you’re there.

 3. Swap your receipts for freebies.

 At one point, you need to buy a laptop or a cellphone or any other life essentials which cost more than Php2,000.00.
-Use the straight-cash payment of your credit card for this one because your several-thousand-worth receipt can entitle you for freebies.
+Use the cash payment of your credit card for this one because your several-thousand-worth receipt can entitle you for freebies.

 4. Take advantage of your credit card’s cut-off date.

 I have this technique of buying my groceries after my cut-off date.
 This will give me a month and a couple of weeks of leeway before I need to pay for that purchase.
 Within that time frame, I could side-hustle or find a legitimate gig wherein I can gather some extra money to cover the expense.
 To earn some extra income, you could sell your services online or offline.
-You could write, draw, design a web site or use any skill or talent that others may need and may be willing to pay for.
+You could write, draw, design a website, or use any skill or talent that others may need and may be willing to pay for.

 So when you try to think about it, it’s like you have an instant access to a personal loan when you run out of cash.
 However, try to assess if getting a personal loan can be a better deal than the interest rates of your credit card.